Journey Back to Oz: Credits

-Production history
+Production

-Production of Journey Back to Oz began in 1962, but Filmation ran out of money and the unfinished film was shelved for nearly eight years.
-It was only after the Filmation studio had made profits on their numerous television series that it was finally able to complete the project, copyrighted 1971, released in 1972 in the UK and 1974 in the U.S. The film features Liza Minnelli as the voice of Dorothy (played in the 1939 film by her mother Judy Garland, and in what would have been her first major role had the film been released as originally intended).
-Other voices were by Mickey Rooney (a former co-star and lifelong friend of Garland's), Milton Berle, Ethel Merman, Paul Lynde, Herschel Bernardi, Paul Ford, Danny Thomas, Margaret Hamilton (also from the 1939 film, but now playing Aunt Em instead of the Wicked Witch of the West), and Metropolitan Opera mezzo-soprano Risë Stevens as Glinda the Good Witch.
+Development began in 1962; however, Filmation ran out of money and the unfinished film was shelved for nearly eight years.
+It was only after the Filmation studio profited on their numerous television series that it was finally able to complete the project, copyrighted 1971, released in 1972 in the United Kingdom and 1974 in the United States.

+The film features Liza Minnelli as the voice of Dorothy (played in the 1939 film by her mother Judy Garland, and in what would have been her first major role had the film been released as originally intended, as it released after Cabaret).
+Other voices were supplied by Peter Lawford, Milton Berle, Ethel Merman, Paul Lynde, Herschel Bernardi, Paul Ford, Danny Thomas, Margaret Hamilton (also from the 1939 film, but now playing Aunt Em instead of the Wicked Witch of the West), and Metropolitan Opera mezzo-soprano Risë Stevens as Glinda the Good Witch.
+Lawford and Thomas recorded their lines as the Scarecrow and the Tin Woodman, respectively, but were replaced with Mickey Rooney (a former co-star and lifelong friend of Garland's) and Larry Storch, though Thomas' vocals for the song "H-E-A-R-T" were kept in.

-For the film's U.S. release, Filmation partnered producer Seymour Borde and distributed it through a process called four wall distribution, whereupon the studio rented venues to show it and kept all of the box-office revenue.
+For the film's American release, Filmation partnered producer Seymour Borde and distributed through a process called four wall distribution, whereupon the studio rented venues to show it and kept all of the box office revenue.
 Outside the United States and Canada, Warner Bros. distributed the film.

 Music

 The film contains twelve original songs by Sammy Cahn and Jimmy Van Heusen.
 The arrangements and some of the film's score was by Walter Scharf.
 The original songs (which were featured on a ℗1980 soundtrack album released in conjunction with the film's television airings on the SFM Holiday Network) include the following:

-However, a majority of the film contains library music from other sources.
-One particular piece of music, heard in the opening titles, is The Awakening, a Johnny Pearson composition that was recorded in 1967 (three years after production on this film began).
-While largely familiar to U.S. audiences for its use in this film, it is otherwise known to British viewers as the theme for ITN's News at Ten.
-Coincidentally, another well-known Pearson composition, "Heavy Action" (also known as the theme of Monday Night Football), served as the theme to the syndicated SFM Holiday Network, which ran this film for many years.
+A majority of the film contains library music from other sources.
+The piece of music heard in the opening titles is The Awakening from Johnny Pearson, recorded in 1967 (three years after production on this film began).
+It is otherwise used as theme for ITN's News at Ten.